QI2lab/merfish3d-analysis/README.md

 Finally, repository using ```git clone https://github.com/QI2lab/wf-merfish``` and then install using `pip install .` or for interactive editing use `pip install -e .`.

+There are examples on how to convert data into our `Datastore` object in the examples folder.
+Additionally, there are two examples using publicly available data.
+One with a simulation (`statphysbio_synthetic`) and one from Brain Image Library data (`zhuang_lab`).

-## qi2lab MERFISH zarr layout v0.3
+## qi2lab Datastore layout v0.3
 <details>
 <summary>file format</summary>